NormiTheHurtMan/NotEnoughMacros/README.md

 # NotEnoughMacros
-Macros for Hypixel which use ChatTriggers framework
+Macros for Hypixel which use ChatTriggers framework.

+Uses:
+  ChatTriggers